RossKnight/remarkable-dolphin-2a75b/src/pages/about.md

 Now, 5 years on, I reckon I would give my younger self a good race (if only because of an improved technique).

 I have now completed a range of events from Marathons, Triathlons (including being an Age Grouper in the European Championships) and a number of distance swims.
 This blog however is not about self promotion or a swim log, nor is it about recording my events, positions and results.
-Instead it is just a collection of memorable swim related occassions and a few tips that I hope you may find helpful.
+Instead it is just a collection of memorable swim experiences and a few tips that I hope you may find helpful.

 *Thank You for reading!*